rnkn/fountain-mode/README.md

   dual dialog are forthcoming)
 - Auto-align elements for a kind of WYSIWYG (display only, does not modify file contents)
-- Integration with `outline.el` to toggle visibility of sections and scenes (beta, see below)
+- Integration with `outline` to toggle visibility of sections and scenes (not yet available in stable release, see below)
 - Export to HTML and PDF (PDF export requires [Prince][])
 - Include or omit a title page
 - Navigate by scene heading